nayoungp/salary_analysis_sql/README.md

 #### Learning
 Writing SQL queries is only the first step.
-The real value comes from interpreting data in a business context and turning it into actionable recommendations — for example:
+The real value comes from interpreting data in a business context and turning it into actionable recommendations, for example:

 - Reclassifying departments
 - Reviewing pay equity